eclipse-tractusx/item-relationship-service/docs/adminguide.md

   assetsPath: /management/v3/assets  # EDC management API "assets" path - used for notification asset creation
   policydefinitionsPath: /management/v2/policydefinitions  # EDC management API "policydefinitions" path - used for notification policy definition creation
   contractdefinitionsPath: /management/v2/contractdefinitions  # EDC management API "contractdefinitions" path - used for notification contract definitions creation

-oauth:
-  resourceClaim: "resource_access"  # Name of the JWT claim for roles
-  irsNamespace: "Cl20-CX-IRS"  # Namespace for the IRS roles
-  roles: "roles"  # Name of the list of roles within the IRS namespace

 config:
   # If true, the config provided below will completely replace the configmap.